 PD is mainly about the development of concepts or ideas aimed to solve a problem while the industrial design is about taking these concepts to be manufactured into a working product to be distributed to the end-users.
 With this definition, product design will be an initial phase of industrial design.

 Industrial designers are tasked with the development of the solutions to be manufactured as products that can be used by the end-users.
 Industrial designers have specific duties that may involve the following:

-- Industrial designers are often in constant communication with their clients to determine the requirements for the product design.
+- Industrial designers are often in constant communication with their clients to determine the requirements for the PD.
 Research different ways for a particular product to be used and the different target markets for the product.

 - Create 3D renditions of what the product might look like post-production.

 - Use different software to develop virtual models of the product.

 - Research the different materials that may be used to create the product.

 - Determine the costs to produce the product.

 - Present the different designs and prototypes to clients for their approval.